 While the syrup boils warm the cream in a separate pan

-Add the walnuts
+Add the walnuts to the caramel

-Chill for an hour before serving
+Chill for at least an hour before serving